One-body dynamical correlation function of Lieb-Liniger model at finite temperature

-where $\theta(x)=2\arctan(x/c)$, $\lambda_j$ and $I_j$ are the pseudomomentum and corresponding quantum number (QN) respectively.
-A set of $\{ I_j \}$ uniquely determines a quantum state (represented by a set of $\{\lambda_j\}$), vice versa.
-Those QNs take integer (half-integer) if $N$ is odd (even).
+where $\theta(x)=2\arctan(x/c)$, and $\lambda_j$ and $I_j$ are the pseudomomentum and corresponding quantum number (QN), respectively.
+A set of $\{ I_j \}$ uniquely determines a quantum state (represented by a set of $\{\lambda_j\}$) and vice versa.
+Those QNs take an integer (half-integer) if $N$ is odd (even).
 The total momentum and energy of the system are expressed in terms of pseudomomenta, $P_{\{\lambda\}}=\sum_{j=1}^{N} \lambda_j$ and $E_{\{\lambda\}}=\sum_{j=1}^{N} \lambda_j^2$.
-It is convenient to illustrate the eigenstates of system by making use of the distribution for QNs.
-The ground state is depicted by a Fermi sea-like distribution, over which pairs of particle-hole (p-h) excitations simply generate excited states, see Fig.~\ref{excitation} (a) and (b).
-This distribution in thermodynamic limit becomes a continuous function of pseudomomentum.
+It is convenient to illustrate the eigenstates of the system by making use of the configuration for QNs.
+The ground state is depicted by a Fermi sea--like configuration, over which pairs of particle-hole (p-h) excitation simply generate excited states; see Figs.~\ref{excitation}(a) and \ref{excitation}(b).
+This configuration of QNs in the thermodynamic limit becomes a continuous function of pseudomomentum.